magiblot/tvision/README.md

 I can confirm the build process works with:

-* Borland C++ 4.52 with the Borland DOS PowerPack.
+* Borland C++ 4.52 with the Borland PowerPack for DOS.
 * Turbo Assembler 4.0.

 You may face different problems depending on your build environment.
 For instance, Turbo Assembler needs a patch to work under Windows 95.
 On Windows XP everything seems to work fine.
 On Windows 10, MAKE may emit the error `Fatal: Command arguments too long`, which can be fixed by upgrading MAKE to the one bundled with Borland C++ 5.x.